JetBrains/Qodana/topics/python-draft.md

 Out of the box, Qodana provides two predefined profiles hosted on [GitHub](https://github.com/JetBrains/qodana-profiles/tree/master/.idea/inspectionProfiles):

-* `qodana.starter` is the default profile and a subset of the `qodana.recommended` profile,
+* `qodana.starter` is the default profile and a subset of the more comprehensive `qodana.recommended` profile,
-* `qodana.recommended` is best for running in CI/CD pipelines and mostly implements the default %ide% profile, see the [PyCharm](https://www.jetbrains.com/help/pycharm/customizing-profiles.html) documentation for details.
+* `qodana.recommended` is suitable for running in CI/CD pipelines and mostly implements the default %ide% profile, see the [PyCharm](https://www.jetbrains.com/help/pycharm/customizing-profiles.html) documentation for details.

 You can customize %product% profiles using configurations in [YAML](custom-profiles.md) and [XML](custom-xml-profiles.md) formats.